UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 “The hospital has become a giant prison,” he said.
 “We are surrounded by death.”

-Israel’s military said it delivered 4,000 liters of water and 1,500 ready-made meals to Shifa.
-Abu Selmia said nearly 7,000 people were trapped there, including patients, staff and displaced civilians.
+Israel’s military said it delivered 4,000 liters of water and 1,500 ready-made meals to Shifa, but staff said it was too little for the numbers of people there.

+Israeli military spokesman Col. Richard Hecht acknowledged that the troops’ search for traces of Hamas was going slowly.
+“It’s going to take time,” he said.

 The allegations are part of Israel’s broader accusation that Hamas uses Palestinians as human shields across the Gaza Strip, contending that is the reason for the large numbers of civilian casualties during weeks of bombardment.